mrz104001/3D-AFM-codes/README.md

 # 3D-AFM-codes
-#### Primitive version of the code and raw data has been uploaded.
+#### All codes and raw data has been uploaded.
 Please contact us if anything is unclear.

 This is a workflow to process the 3D-AFM raw data, do 3D-AFM averaging and plot the figures.
 The codes are developed in BIO-AFM-LAB at Weill Cornell Medicine under the supervision of Professor Simon Scheuring.